 Peer Mentors are a resource for incoming students.
 Student mentors draw from their own experience at the University of Virginia as well as from their training to inform and guide newer students who are making the transition from their previous institution to the diverse academic, intellectual and social culture that they find here.

-Entering students are matched up to mentors after having met everyone through a week of events, aptly named Mentor-Mentee Week.
-The events for this week-long bonding include: Pav Friday on Aug.
-30th, Sundae Sunday on Sept.
-1st, a Wing Night on Sept.
-3rd, and concludes with a Matching Event on Sept.
-5th.
-Through these events we will match a mentee to a mentor and we will have a Mentor-Mentee Reveal Field Day on September 15th at Nameless!
+Entering students are matched up to mentors after having met everyone through several events, aptly named Mentor-Mentee Weeks.
+The events for this two week-long bonding include: Food Fest on Aug.
+25th, Billiards Night on Aug.
+28th, S’mores Night on Sept.
+3rd, and concludes with Mentor Matching on Sept.
+6th.
+Through these events we will match a mentee to a mentor and we will have a Big Reveal Field Day on September 12th at Nameless!

 Altogether, there are 4 PMP familias, each lead by an Exec member, with about 20 mentors each!
 Mentors are approachable, enthusiastic, knowledgeable about University resources, and genuinely interested in helping others.
 Initial contact over the summer is made by the executive board followed by a second contact by mentors.
 They offer to answer questions and remain available to interested incoming students.
 PMP is a great way to meet people, build community and have fun.